Trade directory · South Bend metro · Indiana

 Business Registration

-Register your business with Indiana Secretary of State and obtain federal EIN from IRS.
+Register business with Indiana Secretary of State and obtain federal EIN from IRS.
 Choose business structure (LLC, corporation, etc.) and file appropriate paperwork.

 01/05